 - Your helmet should be comfortable and fit properly:

-- Helmet should fit snugly and comfortably on your head.
+- Your helmet should fit snugly and comfortably on your head.
 It should not shift around or slide off your head.

-- Along with clear vertical vision, you should have 100% vision to your left and right (motorcycle helmet manufacturers are required by law to account for lateral vision).
+- Along with clear vertical vision, you should have 100 percent vision to your left and right.
+(Motorcycle helmet manufacturers are required by law to account for lateral vision.)

 - If you wear glasses while riding, make sure the helmet fits properly over and around them.

 - Colorado law requires that operators and passengers wear eye protection.